 3. Paste Those Descriptors into vidIQ’s Keyword Tool

 Now it's time to take your word list for a spin.
-Make sure you’ve signed up for vidIQ Pro, then head to this page and click the Keywords tab.
+If you’ve signed up for vidIQ, then head to this page and click the Discover tab on the left, then Keywords.
+You can also find it lower on the dashboard screen.

 Go to the search bar and paste in a phrase from your keyword list.
 Then hit enter!